greenvisionmedia/our-time-capsule/cms/pages/index.md

   noindex: false
   title: Our Time Capsule | Putting kids at the center of the story
   description: >-
-    Once Upon Our Time Capsule leverages the time-honored tradition of a time capsule, engaging youth in document, share, and preserve their stories. og:title: Our Time Capsule | Putting kids at the center of the story twitter:title: Our Time Capsule | Putting kids at the center of the story
+    Once Upon Our Time Capsule reimagines the time-honored tradition of the time capsule, engaging youth in documenting, sharing, and amplifying their stories. og:title: Our Time Capsule | Putting kids at the center of the story twitter:title: Our Time Capsule | Putting kids at the center of the story
 ---